-Make sure to be consistent once you start, that way, if someone wants to find the place where all of your user-generated content is held, all they have to do is follow your hashtags.
+Make sure to be consistent once you start.
+Doing enables someone to find the place where all of your user-generated content is held simply by following your hashtags.

 Here are a few examples of hashtags you can put under your posts to draw traffic or likes: